 Sending a thank you note within 24 hours of the career fair is a great way to keep communication going with your new contacts.
 If you have developed a good rapport and they are located nearby, you can also consider asking for a coffee meeting to get to know each other better.
 Americans are generally open to networking and meeting young, ambitious individuals, as long as you follow proper etiquette.

 To keep your connections meaningful, don’t just reach out to new contacts when you need something from them.
 Invest time in your relationships and volunteer to help with things they need.
 Continuously seek to learn from them and their experiences, and maintain a balance of giving and receiving in your relationships.

 Ensure Your Eligibility to Work in the US: CPT/ OPT

-- Submit the offer letter, CPT Application Form, and required attachments to ISSS at least one week before the intended start date of the CPT.
+- Submit the offer letter, CPT application form, and any required attachments to ISSS at least a week before your intended start date

-- Be sure to pick up your new I-20 with CPT authorization before you start your position!
+- Collect your updated I-20 with CPT authorization before starting your internship.

-I wish you all the best with your next career fairs!
+Wishing you the best of luck at your next career fair!

 Take control of your professional future and build your dream network in the US!
 Join our exclusive training program designed to equip you with the most effective networking techniques and a strategic game plan.